seattlerb/hoe/README.txt

 files, vim vm files and other files completely unrelated to the package?
 I have far more times than I'd like.

+    "Ultimately, the manifest represents professionalism of the deployment process – making sure you know what you think you are releasing.
+Auto-generating the manifest should be avoided – and this comes from a man who loves to generate things."

+    -- dr nic

 === VERSION

 Releases have versions and I've found it best for the version to be